kirbyUK/netrunner/BEGINNERS-GUIDE.md

 For this we'll be using the [netrunner.cluster](https://github.com/kirbyUK/netrunner/tree/master/netrunner/cluster) script as our example.

-To run the script, use the name like so:
+To run the script, use the name of the script like so:

 ```
 python -m netrunner.cluster